fkbreitl/manual/source/chapters/djing_with_mixxx.rst

 Beatmatching and Mixing
 =======================

-:term:`Beatmatching` is the process of adjusting the playback rate of a track so that it matches the tempo of another track.
+:term:`Beatmatching<beatmatching>` is the process of adjusting the playback rate of a track so that it matches the tempo of another track.
 Beatmatching also involves adjusting the :term:`phase` of the beats in a track so that they are aligned with the beats in the other track.
 Matching the :term:`tempo` and aligning the beats are the two things a DJ must do to beatmatch.

 Mixxx can match the tempo and align the beats for you but this requires an accurately detected BPM value and a correct beat grid for both tracks.
-To enable this feature, tap the :guilabel:`SYNC` button.
+To enable this feature, tap the :guilabel:`SYNC<sync>` button.
 To beatmatch manually, the tempo of the two tracks must be synchronized by adjusting the playback rate sliders.
 You can adjust the phase of the beats by right-clicking and dragging on either waveform display to temporarily speed up or slow down one of the tracks